wacon-internet-gmbh/wacon_cookie_management/Documentation/Editor/Index.rst

 Fill out the fields:

+- Direct accepted - the cookie is activated direct by click, you have to write this in the field "Show text if Cookie is not accepted"
 - Choose the corresponding Cookie record
 - Copy the script or html code in the field "Script"
 - Deliver text to be shown if the resource is not accepted yet by the visitor